CSC403-Murcs/Fall2020_CSC403_Project/README.md

 - The welcome screen displays gif animations and plays music.

 **Leaderboard**
-- High scores are kept on a leaderboard which can be displayed from the welcome screen.
+- Fastest times are kept on a leaderboard which can be displayed from the welcome screen.

 **Respawning**
-- After defeating an enemy it will respaw, stronger than before.
+- After defeating an enemy it will respawn, stronger than before.

 **Boss Fight**
-- After winning a certain amount of battles, you get to fight a boss to lock in your high score.
+- After winning a certain amount of battles, you get to fight a boss to lock in your final time.

 **Skills**
 - Mr. Peanut has different skills which he can train to a higher level (Melee/Ranged/Magic).